 Two small banquet menus, dated a week apart in January 1906, express the joyful exuberance of high society during “the aughts” of the twentieth century, a period marked by economic growth and prosperity.
 For luxury restaurants like the Café Martin, the times were particularly good, as the nation rebounded from the severe depression of the previous decade.
-In addition, New York was experiencing an infusion of wealth, as scores of newly-minted millionaires moved to the city from all over the country, eager to have fun after selling their factories to the recently-formed conglomerates, or trusts.
-The arrival of this breed of nouveau riche set the tone at many of the new high-end restaurants, perhaps one of the factors that caused the cuisine at places like the Café Martin to become more anglicized over time.
+In addition, New York was experiencing an infusion of wealth, as scores of newly-minted millionaires moved to the city from all over the country, eager to have fun after selling their factories to the recently-formed trusts.
+The arrival of this breed of nouveau riche set the tone at many of the new high-end restaurants, perhaps causing the cuisine at places like the Café Martin to become more anglicized over time.

 One of the desserts shown below is pêche Melba which chef Auguste Escoffier originally created in honor of Australian soprano Nellie Melba.
 Desserts named after women who were star performers often appeared shortly after they had been in the news.
 In this case, Melba announced a few days earlier that she was coming to New York to perform at impresario Oscar Hammerstein’s new Manhattan Opera House.2 However, the most fascinating aspect of this luncheon menu from 1906 is the diversity of cuisines.